Company – Active

 What must happen

-Banks should avoid financing to EPH because of its significant coal operations.
-EPH even continues to invest in new coal power and plans to keep its coal power stations operational until 2038, whereas limiting global warming to 1.5 degrees means coal should be phased out in OECD countries by 2030.
+Banks should avoid financing EPH because of its significant coal and gas operations.
+EPH continues to invest in new coal power and plans to keep its coal power stations operational until 2038, whereas limiting global warming to 1.5 degrees means coal should be phased out in OECD countries by 2030.
 Additionally, EPH is converting coal power plants to burning wood biomass which emits more carbon, per-unit of energy, than coal.
 EPH fails to align its business model with the goals set in the Paris Climate Agreement.
 (See also the Principles for Paris-aligned Financial Institutions).

 Sectors | Biomass Electric Power Generation, Coal Electric Power Generation , Coal Mining, Electric Power Distribution, Hydroelectric Power Generation, Nuclear Electric Power Generation, Pipeline Transportation of Natural Gas, Solar Electric Power Generation, Wind Electric Power Generation |